Vivek-04022001/documentation/coredev/guidelines.md

     Please mark all such strings as translatable.
 -   Be nice and use code quality checkers like flake8 and jshint.
 -   See if you can use git to squash multiple commits into one where this makes sense.
-    If you are not comfortable with git, never mind.
+    If you aren't comfortable with git, never mind.
 -   If after reading this you become hesitant: don't worry.
     You can always create a pull request, mark it as WIP (work in progress), and improve the above points later.